ChrstphrHll/npc_gen/students/Lynx Galather.md

 ---
+name: Lynx Galather
+race: Human
+hair: wavy brunette hair that's parted to the right
+eyes: Brown
+skin: Tan
+ideal: Responsibility
+trait1: Reasonable
+trait2: Resentful
+trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
+flaw: I can't resist swindling people who are more powerful than me.
+bond: Ruthless pirates murdered my captain and crewmates, plundered our ship, and left me to die.
+Vengeance will be mine.
 birthday:
   numeric: 7/30
   written: 30th of Korent
-bond: Ruthless pirates murdered my captain and crewmates, plundered our ship, and left me to die.
-Vengeance will be mine.
-eyes: Pale Blue
-flaw: I can't resist swindling people who are more powerful than me.
-guild: Burk
-hair: wavy brunette hair that's parted to the right
-ideal: Responsibility
-name: Lynx Galather
-organizations: []
-partyID: 72
-race: Human
 relationships:
 - name: Corliss Akkar
   type: partymate
 - name: Aenglo Dyffros
   type: partymate
-skin: Tan
+organizations: []
+track: Exploration
 spec: Monk
 stats:
   cha: 10